 Belgium is one of those countries that tourists love to rush through.
 Not knowing it has so much more to offer than just eating waffles in Brussels and going on a boat tour in Bruges.
+I have lived here my entire life and can honestly say that Belgium is a beautiful country!
+From the medieval cities with cobble stone roads to castles that will make your jaw drop on the floor.
+The land of fries and beer pretty much has it all!

 Good to knowLanguage – Flemish and French, but most people speak good English